msg-systems/holmes-extractor/README.md

 Because Holmes performs complex, intelligent analysis, it is inevitable that it requires more hardware resources than more traditional search frameworks.
 The use cases that involve loading documents — [structural extraction](#structural-extraction) and [topic matching](#topic-matching) — are most immediately applicable to large but not massive corpora (e.g. all the documents belonging to a certain organisation, all the patents on a certain topic, all the books by a certain author).
 For cost reasons, Holmes would not be an appropriate tool with which to analyse the content of the entire Internet!

 That said, Holmes is both vertically and horizontally scalable.
 With sufficient hardware, both these use cases can be applied to an essentially unlimited number of documents by running Holmes on multiple machines, processing a different set of documents on each one and conflating the results.
-Note that this strategy is already employed to distribute matching amongst multiple cores on a single machine: the [Manager](#manager) class starts a number of worker processes and distributes registered documents between them but sends search phrases to all of them.
+Note that this strategy is already employed to distribute matching amongst multiple cores on a single machine: the [Manager](#manager) class starts a number of worker processes and distributes registered documents between them.

 Holmes holds loaded documents in memory, which ties in with its intended use with large but not massive corpora.
 The performance of document loading, [structural extraction](#structural-extraction) and [topic matching](#topic-matching) all degrade heavily if the operating system has to swaps memory pages to secondary storage, because Holmes can require memory from a variety of pages to be addressed when processing a single sentence.
 This means it is important to supply enough RAM on each machine to hold all loaded documents.